Fitting Guide - Lingerie & Swimwear

-Now measure from the middle of your chest to the centre of your spine, but this time over the fullest part of your remaining breast (diagram B).
+Next, measure from the middle of your chest over the fullest part of your remaining breast, all the way around (B).

 A swimsuit with pocketed cups gives you peace of mind if you like to stay fit with water sports.
-It isn’t uncommon for swimmers without bra pockets to watch their breast forms swim away, which obviously can be both embarrassing and frustrating.
+Our versatile Aqua Wave Swim Breast Form is made to fit and stay inside the pockets of our swimsuits.

 If you are unable to find a swimsuit in the size you